chocolatey/choco-wiki/CommandsInstall.md

 Defaults to false.

 ###IgnoreDependencies flag (optional) - 0.9.8.21+
-If you want to install something but ignore all of the dependencies, use `-ignoreDependencies` to force chocolatey to only install the package and not any of it's dependencies.
+If you want to install something but ignore all of the dependencies, use `-ignoreDependencies` to force chocolatey to only install the package and not any of its dependencies.

 Defaults to false.